Routine Animal Care

 should be consulted when planning the experiment and prior to placing the

 order.
-Late orders or rush orders will incur additional costs: $50 for
+Late orders will incur additional fees.

 The price of the animal may not include

 shipping costs.
 RAR can provide an estimate of this cost at the time